CPE Speaking Exam (C2 Proficiency) – Everything you need to know

 In terms of grading, the interlocutor focuses on a candidate’s global achievement (more on the assessment scales later on).

-The other examiner is an assessor.
+The other examiner is known as the assessor.
 This person does not participate in the exam but listens to candidates in order to mark them according to five separate criteria.
 I will go over these criteria in the last but one section of this post.

 3. Can you do the speaking test with a friend or peer from your class?